-Remember that trip to Tuscany I took that one time.
-Yes, the one last year….
-Well [more of] the posts are coming!
-We returned home one year ago this week, so why not celebrate by letting the posts I wrote to see the light of day!
+Remember that trip to Tuscany I took that one time?
+Yes, the one last year… Well [more of] the posts are coming!
+We returned home one year ago this week, so why not celebrate by letting the posts I wrote see the light of day?

 Many of the photos were taken by Mr. Misadventures and you can find his full Tuscany portfolio (and many other spots we have traveled to) on his site, Sel & Poivre Photography.

-We didn’t spend every day in Florence, although I could have done a food tour very day!
+We didn't spend every day in Florence, although I could have done a food tour every day!
 Instead, we used it as a home base to explore the Tuscan countryside.
 As usual, Mr. Misadventures had plenty of photo spots scoped out and I just enjoyed the ride.
-We left Florence one morning to take a very long side-trip to Siena.
+We left Florence one morning to take a very long side trip to Siena.

 The trip between Florence and Siena is 90 minutes on the highway.
 Siena was our ultimate destination for the afternoon, as we were joining a Context Travel tour.
 We didn’t plan on taking the highway so our trip between the two cities took six hours.

 We eventually began winding our way into the hills of the Chianti region where beautiful vineyards lined the slopes.